GetTerminus/instrument_all_the_things/README.md

     expect {
       klass.new.foo

-      # Datadog writes trace to the wire, to the test harness asynchronously
+      # Datadog writes trace to the wire and to the test harness asynchronously
       # This helper is provided to force the flush before expectations are stated
       flush_traces
     }.to change{